 or fishing licenses.
 This law gives hunters and anglers in Colorado a

 hearing and an appeals process for suspended licenses and allows a way

 and means for these individuals to continue to pursue their passion.

-The Wildlife Attorneys at Feldmann Nagel, LLC work with many clients to
+The Wildlife Attorneys at Feldmann Nagel Margulis work with many clients to

 reinstate fishing and hunting rights in Colorado, and specifically between